gofynd/fdk-store/markdown/order/internal_/type-aliases/type-alias.GetOrdersParam.md

 > `optional` **customMeta**: `string`

-- A filter and retrieve data using special fields included for special use-cases
+- A filter and retrieve data using special fields included for special use-cases.

 ***